erngvq/Python-Fun/README.md

 ---
 ### Lambda Functions
-A lambda function is a small anonymous function that can take any number of arguments, but can only have one expression\
-However, the power of lambda is better shown when you use them as an anonymous function inside another function, as shown <a href="https://www.w3schools.com/python/python_lambda.asp" target="_blank"><span>here</span></a>
+A lambda function is a small anonymous function that can take any number of arguments, but can only have one expression.
+However, the power of lambda is better shown when you use them as an anonymous function inside another function, as shown <a href="https://www.w3schools.com/python/python_lambda.asp" target="_blank"><span>here</span></a>.
 ```python
 def getPoints(answers, p):
     questionPoints = lambda i, ans: (i+1)*ans - p*(not(ans))